masseydigital/az-900-exam-prep/README.md

 A _load balancer_ is one example of a resource that provides high availability.

-_Azure Load Balancers_ provide high availability for services, support inbound and outbound scenarios, proivde low latency and throughput, and scale up to millions of flows for all TCP and UDP applications.
+_Azure Load Balancers_ provide high availability for services, support inbound and outbound scenarios, provide low latency and throughput, and scale up to millions of flows for all TCP and UDP applications.

 ### Scalability
 _Scalability refers to the idea oof a system in which every app or piece of infrastructure can be expanded to support increased workflows. i.e. a web application that goes from having a few users to a hundred thousand users.